icebreakerone/ib1-technical-docs/docs/metadata.md

 The following fields must be included in every DCAT object.
 Metadata will be visible to all pariticipants in the Trust Framework, and may be visible to anyone on the open web without authentication in an open index.

 [dcterms:title](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/title/)
-: Short title for this data set.
+: Short title for this dataset.

 [dcterms:publisher](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/publisher/)
 : The URL of the Data Provider's record in the Scheme Directory.